cpldcpu/TinyTouchLib/README.md

 This library provides functions for touch-button sensing on ATtiny microcontrollers with integrated ADC.
 It implements a charge sharing approach similar to Atmels Qtouch ADC that does not require additonal external components.
+The library performs automatic bias adjustment to the touch button capacitance and should therefore be immune to drift.

 #### Supported Devices ####